redis/docs/content/operate/rs/release-notes/rs-7-8-releases/rs-7-8-0-tba.md

 #### Redis module feature sets

-Redis Enterprise comes packaged with several modules.
-As of version 7.8.0, Redis Enterprise includes three feature sets, compatible with different Redis database versions.
+Redis Software comes packaged with several modules.
+As of version 7.8.0, Redis Software includes three feature sets, compatible with different Redis database versions.

 The following table shows which Redis modules are compatible with each Redis database version included in this release.